HetorusNL/tapl/README.md

 poetry install
 ```

-Currently working on the tokenizer of the compyler TAPL compiler.
+Currently working on the tokenizer and AST generator of the compyler TAPL compiler.
-Run the following command to watch the tokenizer using the tokenizer unittest and `example.tim` file, and see the output of the tokenizing step:
+Run the following command to watch the tokenizer and AST generator using the unittests and `example.tim` files in the test directory, and see the output of the tokenizing and AST generation step:

 ```bash
 poetry run ptw